drclr/CookApp/README.md

 - Firebase

 ## Installation and usage
-To run this project, add a .env file with required firebase settings:
+To run this project, add a .env file with required Firebase settings:
 ```bash
 VITE_FIREBASE_API_KEY = ...
 VITE_FIREBASE_AUTH_DOMAIN = ...